bolst/CISSCO/README.md

 # __Calculate Magnetic Moment 3D__

 Calculate Magnetic Moment 3D (CMM3D) is an ImageJ plug-in developed as an implementation of __Magnetic moment quantifications of small spherical objects in MRI__ by Dr. Yu-Chung Cheng.
-This repo is the source for a Windows 64-bit version of the code.

 ## __Developing with this repo__